geektechniquestudios/LibrarianAPI/README.md

 <br/>

 ## How to use
-You can copy the packages from this repo and paste them into your project's src folder, or import the jar located at the root of this project.
-If you import the jar, you will still need to add the package called "memory" to your project under src.
+You can copy the packages from this repo and paste them into your project's src folder, or import the .jar located at the root of this project.
+If you import the .jar, you will still need to add the package called "memory" to your project under src.

 <br/>
 <br/>